Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

-To separate the contribution of the dynamics coming from the poles from the rest and establish~\eqref{eq_version_microscopique_action_gen_sur_volume}, let us first work out the expression of the jump rates from a curve $\gamma^N\in \Omega^N_{\text{mic}}\cap \e$.
-Recall from Definition~\ref{def_contour_dynamics} the jump rates of the contour dynamics.
-The key point here is that, for a curve in $\e$, all jump rates are local (see the last point of Remark~\ref{rmk_def_contour_dyn}).
-Moreover, all poles are at a macroscopic distance from one another.
-Recalling notation~\eqref{eq_def_gamma_-}, this means that each $(\gamma^N)^{-,k},1\leq k \leq 4$ is still in the state space $\Omega^N_{\text{mic}}$.
+In the following, we only compute the action of the generator on curves that additionally belong to the effective state space $\e$.
+In that way, the jump rates of the contour dynamics are local (see the last point of Remark~\ref{rmk_def_contour_dyn}).
+Moreover, for $\gamma^N\in\Omega^N_{\text{mic}}\cap \e$, each $(\gamma^N)^{-,k},1\leq k \leq 4$ is still in the state space $\Omega^N_{\text{mic}}$.
 Recalling the definition~\eqref{eq_def_generateur_H_is_0} of the generator of the contour dynamics, one can then write:

-The bulk term $\mathcal B_t$ contains all updates affecting a single block, corresponding to moves away from the poles.
-It is convenient in the computations to also allow for additional fictitious moves that delete a single block in a pole containing exactly two blocks, so that:
+The bulk term $\mathcal B_t$ contains all updates affecting a single block, corresponding to the simple exclusion moves as discussed around~\eqref{eq_def_c_x_gamma}.
+It is convenient in the computations to also include, in $\mathcal B_t$, fictitious moves that delete just a single block in a pole containing exactly two blocks, so that:

-The pole term $\mathcal P_t$ encompasses all contributions from the pole dynamics, as well as a term compensating the fictitious single block updates added in the bulk term (the last line of~\eqref{eq_def_pole_term} below).
-Recalling that $p_k$ is the number of blocks in pole $k$ ($1\leq k\leq 4$), it reads:
+These fictitious moves (the last line of~\eqref{eq_def_pole_term} below) are not allowed in the contour dynamics, thus their contribution is subtracted in the term $\mathcal P_t$ which otherwise encompasses all contributions from the pole dynamics.
+Recalling that $p_k$ is the number of blocks in pole $k$ ($1\leq k\leq 4$), $\mathcal P_k$ reads: